All the information you need to make a no-code website.

 3.) super.so — Super allows you to combine your Notion page and your domain, making it a LEGIT website, for only $4 a month.
 Plus, they are releasing an enhancement to help with Search Engine Optimization (Google) in the next few weeks!

 That’s it!
-Now, we’ll walk through the set up and combination of these 3 components.
+Now, we’ll walk through the set up of these 3 components.

 1.)
 Go to namecheap.com.